Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Discussion

 \section{Discussion}

-In this work we have demonstrated an efficient, highly parallelized protocol for QND measurement tomography of a state-of-the-art quantum computer.
-Our method is based on a self-consistent reconstruction of the Choi matrices for single-qubit and two-qubit measurements, which provides information about measurement quality, the QND nature of the measurement and the strength and type of errors.
+In this work we have demonstrated an efficient, highly parallelizable protocol for QND measurement tomography of a state-of-the-art \tr{multi-qubit quantum computer, which works with both single-qubit measurement, as well as generalized measurements---e.g. error syndrome measurements, parity measurements, etc.} Our method is based on a self-consistent reconstruction of the Choi matrices for single-qubit and two-qubit measurements, which provides information about measurement quality, the QND nature of the measurement and the strength and type of errors.

-We have applied this protocol in experiments with a 7-qubit IBM quantum computer, obtaining fascinating insight into the performance of the device.
-First of all, we have found that the chip is very well tuned to high-fidelity measurements, with weak and long pulses---much longer than single- or two-qubit gates---that mitigate non-dispersive and discrimination errors, at the expense of increasing incoherent errors, in particular single-qubit decay.
+\lp{In the single-qubit scenario, we have developed strategies to massively parallelize the tomography, an approximation that works when multiple measurements can be executed with small crosstalk or correlation.} We have applied this protocol in experiments with a 7-qubit IBM quantum computer, obtaining fascinating insight into the performance of the device.
+First of all, we have found that the chip is well tuned to high-fidelity measurements, with weak and long pulses---much longer than single- or two-qubit gates---that mitigate non-dispersive and discrimination errors, at the expense of increasing incoherent errors, in particular single-qubit bit flip.
 This limits the QND nature of the measurement which fluctuates along the different qubits of the device.

-Our protocol also reveals that, while the independent calibration of single-qubit measurements is a good proxy for the overall performance of the device, there are still non-negligible correlations in the outcomes from simultaneous measurements, which manifest both in heuristic quantifiers as well as in the error channels from the two-qubit Choi matrices.
+\lp{We have also developed different strategies determine whether single-qubit measurements are independent, and can be parallelized.
+The most sophisticated strategy involves applying QND-MT to the simultaneous measurement of two qubits, to reconstruct the joint Choi matrices and quantify the degree of correlation.
+In the setup considered, these correlations lay below 1$\%$ and validate the parallelization strategy which, as discussed above, can be efficiently scaled to large multi-qubit processors with an almost fixed cost.}

-Finally, we have also demonstrated how QND-MT can be generalized to custom measurements, in particular measurement-and-reset.
-This last study, combined with the output from direct-measurement tomography, suggests that the readout calibration of existing devices, while satisfactory for many NISQ algorithms \cite{krinner_realizing_2021,google_error_correction_2021}, might not be appropriately tuned for scalable fault-tolerant computation that require repeated QND measurements.
+Finally, we have also demonstrated how QND-MT can be generalized to custom measurements, in particular \lp{to parity-type measurements relevant to quantum error correcting codes and measurement-and-reset schemes with classical feedback.
+We used the Choi matrices to identify coherent errors introduced by the CNOT gate in parity measurements and we provided evidence that the reset operation with classical feedback is an appealing way to improve the QND quality of a measurement.}